 The Centre conducts a range of specific research projects across several broad, flexible and often inter-related strands.
 In some areas our expertise and academic record is well established; in others, it is still under development.

 Our common focus across all of these research strands is on the changing relationship between governance and democracy and its implications for how communities and governments can better equip themselves to deal with complex public policy challenges.

 Our specific research projects are also underpinned by a commitment to produce rigorous, theoretically informed, policy relevant and publically salient research.
 In all cases, we are keen to provide opportunities for our external partners in the academic, policy and wider public spheres to visit the Centre and work with us.

-Click on a tab below to find out more about the projects and publications that are currently taking place within each research strand.
+Click on a tab above to find out more about the projects and publications that are currently taking place within each research strand.
 If you find that you share an interest with us then please do get in touch.

 Members in the Centre for Change Governance publish traditional academic research outputs (eg books, journal articles and book chapters), commissioned and non-commissioned reports, submissions, research notes or papers aimed mainly at a policymaking audience (eg the IGPA Insights Series) as well as other pieces that are primarily aimed at influencing public debate (eg in The Policy Space or The Conversation).
 Here, we list our traditional academic research outputs.
 Click on a tab below to find out more.